bykowskiolaf/subscriber-tinder/README.md

 	npm install
 ```

-6. Edit the .env config with your client id, secret, redirect URI and mongoDB link for authentication in st-backend/config/.env.
+6. Edit the st-backend/config/.env config with your client id, secret, redirect URI and mongoDB link for authentication.